Rotation Director: Mona Dreier, PhD, LCSW

 Trainees learn directly about the transactional nature of mother-infant interactions and ascertain whether it is the disorder in the parent, the infant, or in both that lies at the root of the maladaptive behavior patterns and resulting psychopathology.
 They also learn the range of therapeutic interventions derived from understanding the basis of the disordered relationship.
 There is a biweekly case conference in which all of the staff participates.

-Faculty staff consists of one part-time child and adolescent psychiatrist with experience in Infant Psychiatry.
-One full-time social worker directs the one-and-a-half to three years-old nursery group and there is also a multidisciplinary team consisting of a special education teacher, speech and language therapist, occupational therapist, physical therapist, social worker, and attending psychiatrist.
+Faculty and staff consist of one part-time child and adolescent psychiatrist with experience in Infant Psychiatry.
+One full-time social worker directs the one-and-a-half to three-year-old nursery group, and there is also a multidisciplinary team consisting of a special education teacher, speech and language therapist, occupational therapist, physical therapist, social worker, and attending psychiatrist.

 Weekly supervision is twofold: nursery rounds and individual.
 The psychiatrist in charge gives active supervision based on their direct observation of the trainees with the child and parent in the nursery during rounds.
 Additionally, a community based voluntary faculty member with extensive infant experience supervises each trainee.

 This experience with these severely disturbed infants and parents complements the trainee's outpatient experiences with a more diverse group of early childhood patients.
 Also, it provides a unique opportunity to work with severely disturbed preschoolers as young as 18 months.

 Rotation Director: Wendie Klapper, PhD